 This type of fat is most commonly found in avocados and nuts, like almonds or walnuts.
 Olive oil is another common source of monounsaturated fats.
 They’ve been shown to raise good cholesterol while lowering bad cholesterol

-If you’ve heard of omega-3 and omega-6 fats, this is the kind of fat they are.
+If you’ve heard of omega-3 and omega-6 fats, this is polyunsaturated fat.
 You need to have a 1:1 balance of omega-3 fats with omega-6.
 This is often a problem for a lot of people because omega-6 fats are so much more common than omega-3’s.
 You get omega-6 fat from vegetable oil, which is used to cook almost everything in.
 You have to get omega-3 fats from salmon and fish oil supplements.

 This is where most of the confusion with fats comes in.
 We have been lead to believe that saturated fats clog our arteries, when in fact is very healthy for our body, and would be a main source of energy if your child was on the ketogenic diet.